Delamere redevelopment project

 Visitor centre, cafe, bike shop and car park

-At Delamere Forest, the first stage of the redevelopment project saw the construction of a brand-new Visitor Centre with larger and improved toilet facilities which include a changing places facility, a Café, and a staffed Visitor Welcome Point – a place for our visitors to ask questions, learn all about Delamere Forest’s history and pick up a map or get an activity pack for our children’s activity trail.
+The first stage of the redevelopment project saw the construction of a brand-new Visitor Centre with larger and improved toilet facilities which include a changing places facility, cafe, and a staffed Visitor Welcome Point – a place for our visitors to ask questions, become a member, pick up a map or get an activity pack for our children’s activity trail.

-Also, as part of phase 1 of the redevelopment project, we renovated our existing buildings to create a new bike hire & shop, Delamere Bike Hire, and a classroom for our learning partner, Forest Explorers.
+We also renovated our existing buildings to create new premises for our bike hire & shop partners, and a classroom for our learning partner.
 The old visitor hub and café is now the site offices for Forestry England and the Forestry Commission.

 Phase 2 - completed